 There are standards for any organization that processes payments using major credit cards.
 These are typically set by the PCI DSS (Payment Card Industry Data Security Standard).
 These standards were created to protect cardholder data and restrict the level of credit card fraud committed against customers and organizations.

 When you use a payment processor, you must pass audits to prove you’re using a processor that meets the latest standards.
 In the United States, these are dictated by the Office of Foreign Assets Control (OFAC) and the Department of the Treasury (USDT), as well as the major credit card companies.
 In many cases, you complete an online questionnaire for your audit.
 The level of audit required may vary depending on your processor, however.

 That said, most popular payment processors keep up to date with all required standards and regulations, helping you to minimize your level of audit required.

 Invest in encryption

-Encryption is one of the most important ways of protecting sensitive information that you send and receive.
+Encryption is one of the most important ways of securely accept donations and protecting sensitive information that you send and receive.
 You want to make sure that you are always encrypting communications between your website and other parties with an SSL (secure sockets layer) certificate obtained by a reputable source.
 You also want to make sure your entire site is protected by an SSL, not just pages designed to receive information (such as donation payment information).

 SSL is an important form of protection, but you want to make sure you are also using its more updated partner, the Transport Layer Security, which makes your domain HTTPS (secure) rather than HTTP.
 This is because SSL, although largely secure, has vulnerabilities in its older versions.